kehantan/labbook/docs/protein/expression.rst

 #.
 Remove supernatant.
 #.
 Resuspend pellet in 2000 uL PBS.

-    * Prepare another PBS for bacteria work to prevent contamination with PBS for cell culture use.
+    * Prepare another PBS for bacteria work.
+Seperate bacteria work PBS with cell culture PBS to prevent contamination.

 #.
 Combine all resusupended pellet into two 50 mL centrifuge tube.
 #.
 Top up PBS to 50 mL in each tube.